-Conditions Necessary for Discharge of Income Taxes
+Conditions Necessary For Discharge Of Income Taxes

-The income tax debt must be related to a return that was due at least three years prior to the bankruptcy filing.
+- The age of the taxes: The income tax debt must be related to a return that was due at least three years prior to the bankruptcy filing.
 This includes all tax extensions.

-For the income taxes to be dischargeable, the tax return must have been filed with the appropriate agency at least two years before the debtor files for bankruptcy.
+- The tax return must have been filed: For the income taxes to be dischargeable, the tax return must have been filed with the appropriate agency at least two years before the debtor files for bankruptcy.
 This period is based upon the actual date of the tax filing.

-The taxing agency must assess the tax a minimum of 240 days prior to the debtor filing for bankruptcy.
+- Assessment: The taxing agency must assess the tax a minimum of 240 days prior to the debtor filing for bankruptcy.
 An assessment takes various forms, such as a proposed assessment becoming final, a final determination from and audit, or even a self-reported balance due.

-The tax return cannot be fraudulent or frivolous.
+- No fraud involved: The tax return cannot be fraudulent or frivolous.

-The debtor cannot have been found guilty of tax evasion.
+- No tax evasion found: The debtor cannot have been found guilty of tax evasion.

 Taxes take many different forms, such as property taxes, excise taxes, sales taxes, and “trust fund” taxes.
 In certain situations, other types of taxes may be dealt with in the bankruptcy.
 Tax debt analysis is extremely tricky, and the only way to correctly determine if taxes are dischargeable is to have an experienced bankruptcy attorney analyze your situation.